 In India, co-operative societies are carrying out the hand-weaving tradition involving highly skilled spinners, dyers and handweavers.
 Khadi boards set up across the country help in encouraging the makers to market their products.

 Silk is another fiber that is handwoven into beautiful fine fabrics with distinctive characteristics.
 Tussah silk is a variety of silk handwoven using a coarse dark silk fiber.
-The sheen and elegance of this fabric is incomparable.The slubs which are a part of the irregularities involved in hand weaving as well as the nature of the silk fiber adds to the charm of the fabric.
+The sheen and elegance of this type of silk fabric is incomparable.The slubs which are a part of the irregularities involved in hand weaving as well as the nature of the silk fiber adds to the charm of the fabric.

 Chanderi silk which is handwoven in India is as super fine a fabric as any fabric can ever be, but at the same time, stronger and durable than any power loom made fabric.